 We continually evaluate our menu at Chili's to improve quality, freshness and value by introducing new items and improving existing favorites.
 Our Fresh Mex platform introduced last year has been successful and includes Fresh Mex Bowls, Mix and Match Fajitas, and Tableside Guacamole.
 We leveraged this success by launching our new Top-Shelf Taco category including Pork Carnitas, Ranchero Chicken and Prime Rib tacos.
-Our recently launched Texas themed Fresh Tex platform features ribs, steaks and burgers, and our traditional burger menu now features Craft Burgers with fresh potato buns and house made garlic pickles.
-We also have a strong focus on innovation with our lunch business and are planning to enhance the daypart by offering new price points and a quicker pace.
+Our Texas themed Fresh Tex platform features ribs, steaks and burgers, and our traditional burger menu now features Craft Burgers with fresh potato buns and house made garlic pickles.
+Our steak platform introduced in the third quarter represents a solid value and resulted in a strong preference with our guests.
+We plan to focus on enhancing our value proposition to drive sales and traffic as we move into the fourth quarter with a limited time offer for a baby back rib entrée featuring new rib flavors, fries and a dessert at a \$10.99 price point.
+We are also promoting happy hour offerings with margaritas and a new line of craft beers featuring regional and national favorites.
 We continually seek opportunities to reinforce value and create interest for the brand with new and varied offerings to further enhance sales and drive incremental traffic.
 We are committed to offering a compelling everyday menu that provides items our customers prefer at a solid value.

-Improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
+We expect that improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
 Maggiano's opened two restaurants this year based on the new prototype, which excludes banquet space.
 This new prototype allows the brand to enter new markets for which the existing model was not suited.
 Maggiano's is committed to delivering high quality food and a dining experience in line with our brand heritage.
 We will continue to strengthen the brand's business model with kitchen efficiency and inventory controls that we believe will continue to enhance profitability.

 We capitalized on an opportunity to further expand our domestic business by acquiring a franchisee which owned 103 Chili's restaurants primarily located in the Northeast and Southeast United States.
 We believe this acquisition fits well within our capital allocation strategy and will enable us to grow our sales and profits in fiscal 2016.
-Our global Chili's business continues to grow with locations in 31 countries and two U.S. territories.
+Our global Chili's business continues to grow with locations in 30 countries and two U.S. territories.
 Our international franchisees are on track to open 25-30 new restaurants this year.